AsamK/signal-cli/README.md

 ### System bus

 To run on the system bus you need to take some additional steps.
-It’s advisable to run textsecure-cli as a separate unix user, the following steps assume you created a user named *textsecure*.
+It’s advisable to run textsecure-cli as a separate unix user, the following steps assume you created a user named *textsecure-cli*.
 These steps, executed as root, should work on all distributions using systemd.

 ```bash